Testerkaos/Testerkaos/README.md

 - 👋 Hi, I’m @Testerkaos
 - 👀 I’m interested in ...
 Sometimes Sports, Sometimes Computer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning in ...
 Malaysia
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Just here i'll guess
 - ⚡ Fun fact: ... ¯\_(ツ)_/¯